minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-empty-paper-rolls.md

 I took one roll and marked the hight of the bookshelf's under section to it (mosaic picture 1).
 Then I cut the top off (mosaic picture 2).
 I used the first one as a model to cut the four other rolls.

-Then I took the off cuts and pushed one of them in each roll and I filled them with kibbles and some treats (mosaic pictures 3 and 4).
+Then I took the off cuts and pushed one of them in each roll and I filled them with kibble and some treats (mosaic pictures 3 and 4).
 Then I pushed the rolls under the bookshelf.

 If you reckon this game is too hard for your dog you can first make an easier version of this game.
 You can put the treats solely inside the rolls so they'll spread on the floor as soon as your dog digs the roll out.